 It’s a good idea to bring up your family history during your next dental checkup, as well.
 It’s in your best interest to give our team a complete view of your medical records so we know what to look out for.
-Our Holland family dentist can advise you about reducing your risk long-term.
+Our dentists can advise you about reducing your risk long-term.

 5. Get vaccinated.

 Certain types of human papillomavirus, or HPV, can increase your risk of oral cancer.
 If you’re eligible, consider getting the HPV vaccine to prevent human papillomavirus altogether, thereby reducing your chances of developing oral cancer.

 Request an Appointment With Us

 At your oral cancer screening, one of our dentists will look for visible abnormalities and probe the mouth to feel for anything unusual.
 It’s important to be honest with us about your lifestyle so we can work with you to prevent oral cancer.

 At the Lakeshore Dentistry & Implant Center, our family dentists in Holland, MI, are dedicated to helping our patients stay healthy.
 To request an appointment for an oral cancer screening, give our office a call at (616) 399-3946.